 You will be given instructions on where and when to go to get your test.

 NOTE: The COVID test is provided free of charge, but if your symptoms require you to see a GP you may be charged a consultation fee.

 Last updated: 24 August 2021

 The Stawell Regional Health vaccination team is working tirelessly to ensure we meet current demand here, locally, for our community to receive their vaccines without the need to travel outside of the region.
 We are all in it together, and need to be, to keep our community safe and ask that you are patient with the team as they work to protect our community!

-- The SRH COVID Vaccination clinic are open on a number of days – an appointment will be scheduled with you
+- The SRH COVID Vaccination clinic are open on a number of days – an appointment will be scheduled for you

 - The vaccines are provided free of charge